pfoo360/BurgersOrSalads/README.md

 # Goals

-- To build the front-end and back-end of a simple application, from reading documentation to final product, in a weekend.
+- To build the front-end and back-end of a simple application, from reading documentation to final product, in a weekend
 - Working with an API that I did not create, in this case the [FourSquare Places API](https://developer.foursquare.com/docs/places-api-overview)
-- Experimenting with NodeJS and ExpressJS
+- Experimenting with NodeJS and ExpressJS to create a REST API
 - Working with TailwindCSS for styling and responsive web design
 - etc.